Jorge-GD/Jorge-GD/README.md

 <h1 align="center">Hi 👋, I'm Jorge</h1>
-<h3 align="center">A passionate full-stack developer student and electronic designer </h3>
+<h3 align="center">A passionate full-stack junior developer and electronic designer </h3>

-- 🌱 Also I'm learning machine learning
+- 🌱 Also I'm learning about Machine Learning
 - ⚡ I like really much technology and falling in love with programming.

 - 📫 How to reach me **jgalvezdominguez@gmail.com**